prashanthtnh09/platformDocumentation/1.0.0/Components/Form Controls/raised-button.md

 The raisedbutton component represents a clickable button.
 The button appears raised compared to a normal button component.

 #### Usage
-Raisedbutton provides the user a simple way to trigger an event, like searching for a query at a search engine, or to interact with dialog boxes, like confirming an action.
+Raised button provides the user a simple way to trigger an event, like searching for a query at a search engine, or to interact with dialog boxes, like confirming an action.
 It can be used to represent that the button is important.

 #### How to use:
 - Drag and drop the component.